 Entering a Plea of Nolo Contendere (also known as a “Nolo” plea or a "no contest" plea) can be a wise legal move for drivers charged with misdemeanor traffic offenses in Hall County.
 This plea can help to limit the damage done to your Georgia driving record and offer a certain measure of protection in cases where a traffic offense has resulted in property damage and a driver may be facing civil liability.

-A nolo plea may only be used once in a five year time period, and the court is not obligated to accept a plea of nolo contendere.
+A nolo plea can only be used to avoid points being assessed for a moving violation once every 5 years, and the court is not obligated to accept a plea of nolo contendere.
 Therefore, it is essential that such a plea be used strategically by your Hall County DUI lawyer.
 Attorney Richard Lawson has dedicated his decades of legal experience exclusively to DUI and traffic-related defense.
 His legal team aggressively pursues the best defense for all clients, which, at times, can include the strategic use of a nolo plea.

 Entering a Plea of Nolo Contendere in Hall County